 Assignments must be submitted on time.
 Failure to do so results in a 5% grade reduction per calendar day for that assignment.
-Assignments are automatically date and time-stamped when an assignment is uploaded online.
+Assignments are automatically dated and timestamped when an assignment is uploaded online.

 All courses close at 11:59 PM on the Sunday of the last week of the course.
 After the course closes, late assignments are reduced by 10% per calendar day.